leonmhartman/Gnotobiotic_E.diaphana/README.md

 ## Information

-The raw sequencing data for this study is deposited on the NCBI SRA: PRJNA698456.
-Raw sequencing data from Maire et al. (2021) was also used in the study and can be found on the NCBI SRA: PRJNA650221.
+The raw sequencing data for this study is deposited under NCBI SRA: PRJNA698456.
+Raw sequencing data from Maire et al. (2021) was also used in this study and can be found under NCBI SRA: PRJNA650221.